 Both companies care about their environmental paw print, but Ollie shows more initiative through its store drop-off program for the Baked Bites bags.
 Overall, both Spot & Tango and Ollie work hard to make most of the packaging materials recyclable, but I think there’s more work to be done.

 Both companies offer fresh, ready-made recipes customized for your dog’s caloric needs.
 You only have to portion out the food using the instructions and feeding guide (in the box or online).
+My colleague, who tested both services with his Goldendoodle, found it easy to serve food from both brands.

 Spot & Tango and Ollie offer ready to eat recipes, fresh and dry